cweekiat/drone_sim/README.md

 # Multi-Drone Simulation using Ardupilot

-More detailed step-by-step installation (should uou require) can be found here. https://github.com/Intelligent-Quads/iq_tutorials/tree/master
+More detailed step-by-step installation (should you require) can be found here. https://github.com/Intelligent-Quads/iq_tutorials/tree/master

-## Installation
+## FULL Installation Guide

 ### 1. Install ROS

    - Do _Desktop-full Install_